APHA-CSU/sequence-manager/README.md

 ### Data Management

-WARNING: There is no automated mechanism to delete data from the machine.
-Storage levels need to be monitored and managed by the server administrator (Richard Ellis at the time of writing).
-Failure to manage storage levels can result in loss of data and disruptions to service.
+Data is automatically deleted from the machine after certain points - see below.
+However, storage levels need to be monitored by the server administrator (Richard Ellis at the time of writing) to ensure storage levels are adequate for ongoing service.

 The key paths in `wey-001`:
-- `/Illumina/IncomingRuns/` - Incoming data from the Illumina machines to the SSD
+- `/Illumina/IncomingRuns/` - Incoming data from the Illumina machines to the SSD - run directories are removed after sucessful fastq extraction
-- `/Illumina/OutputFastq/BclRuns/` - Backup of the Bcl data onto the RAID storage
+- `/Illumina/OutputFastq/BclRuns/` - Backup of the Bcl data onto the RAID storage - automatically removed after 3 weeks
 - `/Illumina/OutputFastq/FastqRuns/` - Fastq data converted from Bcl.
-The fastq files along with a `meta.json` file (see below) are automatically uploaded to S3.
+The fastq files along with a `meta.json` file (see below) are automatically uploaded to S3 - autmatically removed after 3 weeks

 Runs are stored within directories with formatted names: `YYMMDD_instrumentID_runnumber_flowcellID`.
 The fastq files are automatically uploaded to S3 according to project code, along with a `meta.json` file that contains metadata associated with the intstrument's run.
 This file makes it easier to search/access metadata associated with each batch of samples, form databases, and write automation routines.
 The json file has format (see example above):
 ```